-To any parent who has struggled to find balance in family vacations, a visit to the Tyler Place Family Resort can be something of an epiphany.
-The beloved New England resort offers a marvelous mix of family together time, kid time, couple time, and independent time, where kids experience a fun camp-style week and leave brimming with memories and accomplishments and, importantly, parents also get a tremendous vacation.
+To any parent who has struggled to find balance in family vacations, a visit to Tyler Place Family Resort can be something of an epiphany.
+This beloved New England resort offers a mix of family together time, kid time, couple time, and independent time, where kids experience a fun camp-style week and leave brimming with memories and accomplishments and, importantly, parents also get a tremendous vacation.

-The Tyler Place has what just may be the best all-around family programming in America.
+Tyler Place has what just may be the among the best all-around family programming in America.
 The day allows for kids to have fun with kids, grown-ups to have fun together, and also for families to spend quality time together.
 There are nine age-staggered groups from newborn through 15 years old, each with its own clubhouse and super-low counselor-to-child ratios.

-One of America's best vacations for babies and toddlers, Tyler Place goes all out for little ones.
+Tyler Place goes all out for little ones.
 Newborns to toddlers 30 months old are divided into three groups: newborn to 12 months, 12 to 18 months, and 18 to 30 months.
 Each of these groups has its own playroom, and these youngest children spend their time enjoying activities with puppets, rhyming games, tumbling, bubble play, story time, water play, and nature outings.

 Each child is assigned a parent helper for the week, who gives one-on-one care and companionship whenever the child is in their group.
-In the evenings, your parents helper eats dinner with your child before playtime at The Playhouse or, alternatively, at your accommodation.
+In the evenings, your parents' helper eats dinner with your child before playtime at The Playhouse or, alternatively, at your accommodation.

 One of the reasons so many families return year after year is that the children's program grows with your child.
-Older kids do many of the same activities as their younger counterparts, but also get exposed to progressively more grown-up and daring activities.
+Older kids do many of the same activities as their younger counterparts but also get exposed to progressively more grown-up and daring activities.

 While kids are in the morning group, their parents are also having fun.
 Each morning, the adult program offers at least a half-dozen optional organized activities.